 Stay in Upper Town if nightlife and shopping are part of your itinerary when in Zagreb; You want to stay in a central location close to the attractions and you can walk everywhere, You enjoy the history and the architecture of a city.

-Best places to stay in Upper Town:
+Best places to stay in Zagreb in Upper Town:

 If you are looking for budget accommodation, Kaptol is a neighborhood where you may well find what you want.
 This historic religious center of Zagreb is a sub-area of Upper Town but it is worth examining separately.
 You will find not only hostels but cheap hotels and apartments.